Department of Risk Management & Insurance

 - vice president agency/sales, State Farm Insurance

-- associate chair, Department of Risk Management & Insurance, J. Mack Robinson College of Business
+- Department of Risk Management & Insurance, J. Mack Robinson College of Business

 - Bill Wright, committee chair, finance